After back-and-forth trash talk, Noah Lyles and Tyreek Hill will finally take it to the track.

 — Ty Hill (@cheetah) February 14, 2025

 After the Paris Olympics last August, Hill said he would beat the American in a race, then encouraged Lyles to sign a contract for a 50-meter race.
-In September, Lyles revealed on "SportsCenter" that they had been in talks for a 60-yard dash.
+In September, Lyles revealed on "SportsCenter" that they had been in talks for a 60-meter dash.

 According to People, plans for the race escalated when the Olympic gold medalist trolled Hill after his win at 60 meters at the New Balance Indoor Grand Prix earlier this month in Brighton, Massachusetts.
 Lyles held a sign after the race that read: "Tyreek could never."
 The eight-time Pro Bowl receiver responded by posting on X: "Get a load of this guy"